elopio/docs/source/includes/_transactionAPI.md

 ```
 #### [Market Contract Code](https://github.com/AugurProject/augur-core/blob/develop/src/reporting/market.sol)

-#### augur.api.Market.approveSpenders({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.approveSpenders({ \_signer, market, onSent, onSuccess, onFailed })

 This transaction calls a number of `approve` transactions for the `market`'s `denominationToken` and `shareTokens` to allow other contracts the ability to transfer around the `market`'s tokens so the `market` can function.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.automatedReport({ \_signer, market, payoutNumerators[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.automatedReport({ \_signer, market, payoutNumerators, onSent, onSuccess, onFailed })

 This transaction is used by the `automatedReporter` for a specified `market` to report the winning outcome, by submitting `payoutNumerators`, of the `market`.
 This transaction will fail if the `msg.sender` isn't the `automatedReporterAddress` set for this `market`, or if this `market` isn't in the Automated Reporting Phase.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.changeCreator({ \_signer, market, newCreator[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.changeCreator({ \_signer, market, newCreator, onSent, onSuccess, onFailed })

 Changes the `market` creator address to the `newCreator` address submitted.
 This transaction will fail if the `msg.sender` isn't set as the creator of the `market`.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.decreaseMarketCreatorSettlementFeeInAttoethPerEth({ \_signer, market, newFeePerEthInWei[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.decreaseMarketCreatorSettlementFeeInAttoethPerEth({ \_signer, market, newFeePerEthInWei, onSent, onSuccess, onFailed })

 Lowers the `market` creator's settlement fee in attoeth per `Eth` settled to the `newFeePerEthInWei` value.
 This transaction will fail if the `msg.sender` is not the creator of the `market`, if `newFeePerEthInWei` is 0 or less, or if `newFeePerEthInWei` isn't a lower number than the current fee per `Eth`.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.disputeAllReporters({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.disputeAllReporters({ \_signer, market, onSent, onSuccess, onFailed })

 This transaction will trigger a dispute of the all reporters phase of reporting for the specified `market`.
 This transaction will take the bond amount from the `msg.sender` and then move the `market` into the upcoming reporting window.
 This transaction will fail if the `market` isn't in the all reporters dispute phase of reporting.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.disputeAutomatedReport({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.disputeAutomatedReport({ \_signer, market, onSent, onSuccess, onFailed })

 This transaction will trigger a dispute of the automated report phase of reporting for the specified `market`.
 This transaction will take the bond amount from the `msg.sender` and then update the `market` reporting phase to limited reporting.
 This transaction will fail if the `market` isn't in the automated dispute phase of reporting or if the `market` has been finalized.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.disputeLimitedReporters({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.disputeLimitedReporters({ \_signer, market, onSent, onSuccess, onFailed })

 This transaction will trigger a dispute of the limited report phase of reporting for the specified `market`.
 This transaction will take the bond amount from the `msg.sender` and then move the `market` into the next reporting window for all reporting.
 This transaction will fail if the `market` isn't in the limited dispute phase of reporting.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.migrateThroughAllForks({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.migrateThroughAllForks({ \_signer, market, onSent, onSuccess, onFailed })

 This transaction will call `migrateThroughOneFork` repeatedly until the `market` has moved through all forks or has reached an active fork which will throw.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.migrateThroughOneForks({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.migrateThroughOneForks({ \_signer, market, onSent, onSuccess, onFailed })

 This transaction will move the `market` onto the active branch following a fork and refund bond holders for limited or all reporting disputes.
 This transaction will fail if no move is required or if the forked market isn't finalized.
 Returns `1` if a move occurred, `0` if no move occurred, and throws if the forking market isn't finalized.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.tryFinalize({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.tryFinalize({ \_signer, market, onSent, onSuccess, onFailed })

 This transaction will attempt to finalize the `market` by calling 'tryFinalizeAutomatedReport', 'tryFinalizeLimitedReporting', 'tryFinalizeAllReporting', and 'tryFinalizeFork' in that order.
 If the `market` becomes finalized after any of those calls, this transaction will return `1`.
 If none of those calls finalized the market then this transaction returns `0`.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.tryFinalizeAllReporting({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.tryFinalizeAllReporting({ \_signer, market, onSent, onSuccess, onFailed })

 This transaction will attempt to finalize the `market`'s all reporting phase by first moving the `market` through all forks, changing the `market` to a finalized state, and pays reward to bond holders.
 This transaction will fail if this `market` hasn't gone through a limited reporters phase, this `market` doesn't have a limited reporters dispute bond holder, this `market` does have an all reporters dispute bond holder, or if this `market`'s reporting window isn't complete.
 Returns `1` if successful, `0` if the `market` can't be finalized.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.tryFinalizeAutomatedReport({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.tryFinalizeAutomatedReport({ \_signer, market, onSent, onSuccess, onFailed })

 This transaction will attempt to finalize the `market`'s Automated reporting phase by changing the `market` to a finalized state, and pays reward to automated report bond holders.
 This transaction will fail if this `market` doesn't have a reported winning outcome, if this `market` doesn't have a Automated Reporter Dispute Bond Holder, or if this `market`'s automated report dispute period hasn't ended.
 Returns `1` if successful, `0` if the `market` can't be finalized.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.tryFinalizeFork({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.tryFinalizeFork({ \_signer, market, onSent, onSuccess, onFailed })

 This transaction will attempt to finalize `market` after it caused a fork and pays out rewards to the bond holders.
 This transaction will fail if the market hasn't gone through the limited reporters phase, if the market doesn't have a limited reporter dispute bond holder, if the market hasn't gone through the all reporters phase, if the market doesn't have a all reporter dispute bond holder, if this market isn't the market that caused a fork, if this market doesn't have a winning branch, if the winning branch doesn't have at least half the total supply of REP (5.5 million), or if it's before the fork end time.
 Returns `1` if successful, `0` if the `market` can't be finalized.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.tryFinalizeLimitedReporting({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.tryFinalizeLimitedReporting({ \_signer, market, onSent, onSuccess, onFailed })

 This transaction will attempt to finalize the `market`'s limited reporting phase by first moving the `market` through all forks, changing the `market` to a finalized state, and pays reward to bond holders.
 This transaction will fail if this `market` hasn't gone through a automated report phase, this `market` doesn't have a automated report dispute bond holder, or if this `market`'s reporting window isn't complete.
 Returns `1` if successful, `0` if the `market` can't be finalized.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Market.updateTentativeWinningPayoutDistributionHash({ \_signer, market, payoutDistributionHash[, onSent, onSuccess, onFailed ]})
+#### augur.api.Market.updateTentativeWinningPayoutDistributionHash({ \_signer, market, payoutDistributionHash, onSent, onSuccess, onFailed })

 This transaction will attempt to update the `tentativeWinningPayoutDistributionHash` for this `market` to the `payoutDistributionHash` provided.
 This transaction will not update the `tentativeWinningPayoutDistributionHash` if it already has a value and it's supply of reporting tokens is higher than the `payoutDistributionHash`'s supply of reporting tokens.
 This transaction will fail if the `payoutDistributionHash` provided isn't a hash contained within this `market`'s reporting tokens.
 Returns `1`.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

 Registration Token Tx API
 ----------------------------------